NowickiLukasz/rock-paper-scissors-llizad-spock-game/README.md

     - As a first time visitor, I want to be able to understand the rules of the game.
     - As a first time visitor, I want to see the score of the game and how the game was won.
     - As a first time visitor, I want to be able to restart the game at anytime.
+    - As a first time visitor, I want to be able to see who won the round.

 - Returning Visitor
     - As a returning visitor, I want to be reminded about the game rules.
     - As a returning visitor I want to be able to start the game with a score of 0.
+    - As a returning visitor, I want to be able to see who won the round.

 ### Design
 - Color Scheme